 The Pierce Height setup parameter is used to select the desired Pierce Height.
-This may be entered as a multiplication factor that is calculated times the Cut Height or an actual Pierce Height distance.
+This may be entered as a multiple factor that is calculated value of the Cut Height or an actual Pierce Height distance.

 Lens Cut Position

 Sets the Lens Cut Position distance.